-- We tested the design and operating effectiveness of controls relating to management's estimation of proved reserves for the purpose of estimating depletion, depreciation and amortization expense and assessing the Company's oil and gas properties for potential full cost ceiling impairment. - We evaluated the independence, objectivity, and professional qualifications of the Company's reserve engineers, made inquiries of those specialists regarding the process followed and judgments made to estimate the Company's proved reserve volumes, and read the reserve report prepared by the Company's specialists.

-- To the extent key inputs and assumptions used to determine proved reserve volumes and other cash flow inputs and assumptions are derived from the Company's accounting records, including, but not limited to: historical pricing differentials, operating costs, estimated capital costs, and ownership interests, we tested management's process for determining the assumptions, including examining the underlying support on a sample basis.
-Specifically, our audit procedures involved testing management's assumptions by performing the following: - We compared the estimated pricing differentials used in the reserve report to prices realized by the Company related to revenue transactions recorded in the current year and examined contractual support for the pricing differentials - We tested models used to estimate the future operating costs in the reserve report and compared amounts to historical operating costs - We evaluated the method used to determine the estimated future development costs used in the reserve report and compared management's estimates to amounts expended for recently drilled and completed wells - We tested the working and net revenue interests used in the reserve report by inspecting land and division order records; - We evaluated evidence supporting the amount of proved undeveloped properties reflected in the reserve report by examining historical conversion rates and support for the Company's ability to fund and intent to develop the proved undeveloped properties; and - We applied analytical procedures to production forecasts in the reserve report by comparing to historical actual results.
+- We tested the design and operating effectiveness of controls relating to management's estimation of proved crude oil and natural gas reserves for the purpose of estimating depletion, depreciation and amortization expense and acquisition date value of crude oil and natural gas properties. - We evaluated the independence, objectivity, and professional qualifications of the Company's reserve engineers, made inquiries of those specialists regarding the process followed and judgments made to estimate the Company's proved crude oil and natural gas reserve volumes, and read the reserve report prepared by the Company's specialists. - To the extent key inputs and assumptions used to determine proved reserve volumes and other cash flow inputs and assumptions are derived from the Company's accounting records, including, but not limited to: historical pricing differentials, operating costs, estimated capital costs, and ownership interests, we tested management's process for determining the assumptions, including examining the underlying support on a sample basis.
+Specifically, our audit procedures involved testing management's assumptions by performing the following: - We compared the estimated pricing differentials used in the reserve report to prices realized by the Company related to revenue transactions recorded in the current year and examined contractual support for the pricing differentials. - As it relates to the recording of the acquisition date values of crude oil and natural gas properties in the asset acquisition we compared the pricing differentials used in the reserve report to the differentials provided by the seller, and performed analytical procedures by comparing the differentials in the reserve report to actual differentials realized subsequent to the acquisition close date. - We tested models used to estimate the future operating costs in the reserve report and compared amounts to historical operating costs. - As it relates to the recording of the acquisition date values of crude oil and natural gas properties in the asset acquisition we recalculated the operating costs in the reserve report based on the model provided by the seller, and performed analytical procedures by comparing the operating costs in the reserve report to operating costs realized subsequent to the acquisition close date. - We evaluated the method used to determine the estimated future development costs used in the reserve report and compared management's estimates to amounts expended for recently drilled and completed wells. - As it relates to the recording of the acquisition date values of crude oil and natural gas properties in the asset acquisition we compared the estimated future development costs in the reserve report to the model provided by the seller, and we performed analytical procedures by comparing the future development costs in the reserve report to actual development costs incurred subsequent to the acquisition close date.